-Carolyn (Carrie) Fisher is a Research and Evaluation Scientist at the Institute for Community Health.
+Carolyn (Carrie) Fisher (She/her/hers) is a Research and Evaluation Scientist at the Institute for Community Health.
 At ICH, Carrie leads evaluation and applied research projects with a focus on health-related advocacy and policy, trauma and trauma-informed approaches to evaluation, qualitative methods, and equitable evaluation.
 She has lectured and led workshops and webinars on community engagement, trauma-

 informed approaches, and qualitative methods for a wide range of audiences.